-Painting timber windows is an easy process and gives a great end result.
-Whether you want to completely change your homes style or simply repaint an already painted frame, you’ll need to do the following;
+Painting wooden windows is an easy process and gives a great end result.
+Whether you want to completely change the style of your home or simply repaint an already painted frame, you’ll need to do the following;

-- If you’re painting a frame that already has paint on it, you’ll need to remove any flaking paint first.
+- If you’re painting a frame that already has paint on it, you’ll need to strip any flaking paint first.